zanko7/seedpart/README.md

 1. Split the key into two parts, A and B.  Create a new set of 12 words, C, where `C = A xor B`.
 Two of three sets are required to recover the original seed.
 The bearer of any of these has **50%** of the seed phrase.

-1. Shamir secret sharing or a similar algortihm could be used to protect the key in a significantly stronger manner.
+1. Shamir secret sharing or a similar algorithm could be used to protect the key in a significantly stronger manner.
 However, these methods may be too difficult for non-technical family member or next of kin to recover in an emergency without the creators assistance.

 *seedpart* implements the XOR process from option #3.